ryancdotorg/dnsstore/README.md

 The password is protected with 100k iteration PBKDF2, which should somewhat deter efforts to crack passwords used.

-Data is encrypted with Blowfish-CBC-256 and a static IV.
-This reduces the overhead somewhat, and should still be secure.
-The static IV would allow decryption of messages if you allow an attaker who can see your DNS requests to encrypt chosen data under your password, so don't do that.
+Data is encrypted with Blowfish-CBC-256 and a static IV and authenticated with HMAC-SHA256.
+I expect it to be vunlerable to decryption via CPA, and reuse of keys with a static IV is a terrible idea.
+Using this for something serious would be insane.